trimstray/nginx-admins-handbook/doc/HELPERS.md

 make config
 make clean
 make reinstall # make deinstall install

-# To disable vulnerabilities (not recommend!)
-make DISABLE_VULNERABILITIES=yes reinstall

 # To use/link openssl* port from your system (world):
 if [[ ! $(grep -q "DEFAULT_VERSIONS+=ssl=openssl111" /etc/make.conf) ]] ; then